syh7/DnDwiki/src/main/resources/parsed/darninia/session 21 - no ruckus.md

 - Including decks of cards.
 - not THE deck

-+ Fredrik buys a decks of animal cards
++ Frederik buys a decks of animal cards

 - Talk to Constance, get her apart to talk in private
 - Talk about Imna